unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

 .. rubric:: Initialise

+The `initialise` method must define the initial conditions for the component states so that its integration can be started.
+However, the component user may have already set initial component state values that should not be overwritten.
+This is why state initial conditions must be set only if the component property `initialised_states` evaluates as `False`.

-The `initialise` method should define the initial conditions for the component states for its integration start.
-It can also feature any other action that is required to be done only once before the start of the integration over the whole simulation period.
+This method can also feature any other action that is required to be done only once before the start of the integration, i.e. pre-processing.
+In such a situation, a special component attribute `shelf` exists.
+It is a dictionary that can be used e.g. to store anything that needs computing once in `initialise` and to be used repeatedly in `run`.

 It is called at the beginning of a model simulation period.

-The possible method parameters in the method signature are the component states, parameters, and constants.
+The possible method parameters in the method signature are the component inputs, states, parameters, and constants.

 This method is not expected to return anything.